chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

 }
 ```

-Syntactic versioning can be used on the source/target built `.dll` files and will detect a new tuple
+Syntactic versioning can be used on the source/target built `.dll` files and will detect a new tuple, not present in the source set:

 ``` fsharp
 ("MyProject.MyClass", "(Instance of MyProject.MyClass).MyMethod2 : boolArg:System.Boolean -> System.Void")